percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/helm/index.md

-# Install PMM server with Helm on the Kubernetes clusters
+# Install PMM Server with Helm on the Kubernetes clusters

 [Helm](https://github.com/helm/helm) is the package manager for Kubernetes.
 Percona Helm charts can be found in [percona/percona-helm-charts](https://github.com/percona/percona-helm-charts) repository on Github.